How to Grow and Care for Blue Lily of the Nile

 Fungal Leaf Spot: Occasionally, Agapanthus may develop spots on the leaves due to fungal infections.
 Remove affected leaves and improve air circulation around the plant.

-Rosehill Palms Tips and Tricks logo
+Rosehill Palms Tips & Tricks logo

 Rosehill’s Tips and Tricks for Growing Blue Lily of the Nile